Axel Olof Freudenthal

-Axel Olof Freudenthal (12 December 1836 – 2 June 1911), was a Swedish-speaking Finnish philologist and politician.
+Axel Olof Freudenthal (12 December 1836 – 2 June 1911) was a Swedish-speaking Finnish philologist and politician.

+Early life and education

-He was born in Siuntio, and studied at the University of Helsinki where the nationalistic movement struggle between the Fennomans and the Svecomans was raging.
+Freudenthal was born in Siuntio, Grand Duchy of Finland, to Swedish parents who had moved from Sweden to Finland.
+He was of German-Swedish descent.
+He studied at the University of Helsinki where the nationalistic movement struggle between the Fennomans and the Svecomans was raging.
 He was a strong proponent of the use of Swedish in Finland, and subsequently established the theory that the Swedish-speaking population constituted a separate nationality.
 This theory strongly opposed any form of Finnicization, which it regarded as turning away from Western civilization, and even as a form of Russification.
 In its more extreme aspects, his theory connected language, nationality and race in a way that claimed supremacy of Swedes over Finns in a way that parallelled other contemporary theories of Aryan supremacy.

+Career

 Freudenthal was appointed a docent in 1866 in Old Norse language and wrote his doctoral thesis on the dialect of Närpes in 1878.
-He was a Professor of Swedish language and literature between 1878–1904.
+He was a Professor of Swedish language and literature from 1878 to 1904.
 He died in Helsinki.

 His life's work was documented by Arvid Mörne in the book Axel Olof Freudenthal och den finlandssvenska nationalitetstanken (1927).